OpenDevSci/LongDev-ABCD/docs/Contributing.md

 ## Getting Started 🚀

 Before diving into contributions, please familiarize yourself with our [project's README](README.md).
-It provides an essential overview of midFEMA, setting the stage for meaningful contributions.
+It provides an essential overview of LAP-ABCD, setting the stage for meaningful contributions.

 ### External Contributors